Kynlos/advanced-torus-strength-analyzer/README.md

 ## Description

-The Advanced Torus Strength Analyzer is a powerful tool for analyzing and visualizing stress distributions in torus-shaped structures.
+The Advanced Torus Strength Analyzer is a comprehensive tool for analyzing and visualizing stress distributions in torus-shaped structures.
 It offers both real-world examples and custom analysis capabilities, making it suitable for engineers, researchers, and students working with toroidal geometries.
+The analyzer now includes advanced calculations and simulations for a more in-depth analysis of torus structures.

 ## Features